hoangtuanfithou/InstagramPhotoPicker/README.md

 ###TWInstagramPhotoPicker:###
 Present Image Picker like Instagram

-* lets you add custom actions to extend the picker
+* lets you add custom actions to extend the picker.
-* allows you to select different photo albums
+* allows you to select different photo albums.

 ## Installation